Three Firms' Approach to Integrating Research in Practice

 Associate Designer, Sasaki AssociatesColin Booth is an Associate Designer at Sasaki Associates.
 His diverse experience ranges from...

-Director of Building Science, PayetteAndrea is the Director of Building Science at Payette, where she leads the firm’s sustainability...
+Principal and Director of Building Science / PayetteAndrea Love is a Principal and the Director of Building Science at Payette, the 2019 AIA Firm Award...